cespenar/astero_sdb/README.md

     pip install git+https://github.com/cespenar/astero_sdb.git

-Unfortunately, the package cannot be currently added to PyPI, because the author of _mesa-reader_ has not yet uploaded it to PyPi.
-Installing from GitHub using _pip_ is not supported during uploading a package to PyPi or during the installation of requirements.
+Unfortunately, the package cannot be currently uploaded to PyPI, because one of its dependencies, _mesa-reader_, is not yet been available on PyPi.
+Installing from GitHub using _pip_ is not supported during uploading a package to PyPi or during the installation of requirements, hence the more cumbersome installation is currently required.

 _Astero-sdB_ was tested with Python 3.9 and 3.10.